 - Plasma, etc...

-But all these proposals are either a delay of the inevitable congestion, or work in progress.
-By the time these proposals are going to attempt to solve the problem our businesses (based entirely on cryptocurrencies) are going to be contained by the transaction limit of current Ethereum's network.
-And we obviously don't want this.
+However, all these proposals either delay of the inevitable congestion, or are a work in progress.
+By the time these proposals are functioning enough to solve the problem, our businesses (based entirely on cryptocurrencies) are going to be contained by the transaction limits of the current Ethereum's network.
+Obviously, we don't want this.

-Here we are going to explain how Ethereum can be scaled truly to infinity without much effort.
-But, lets explain first why blockchains do not scale, and that ideas to scale them are not going to be so successful as the idea of the blockchain itself.
-You will then understand, that the only way to go (at least for now) is the method we propose.
+Here, we are going to explain how Ethereum can be scaled to true infinity, with minimal effort.
+But, first, let's explain why blockchains do not scale, why the ideas to scale them, are not going to be as successful as the idea of the blockchain itself.
+You will then understand, that the only way to go (at least for now), is the method we are proposing.

 We have the ledger which is called blockchain, and in this ledger each page is a block.
-We also have a lot of people (nodes), who are trying to get permission to write transactions on the current page of the ledger.
-According to some rules, one person from these people (miners) is (randomly) elected.
-This person gets permission to feed transactions to the blockhain, blockchain executes them and gives this person some coins as a reward.
-This is how it works.
+We also have a lot of people (nodes), who are trying to gain permission to write transactions on the current page of the ledger.
+According to the rules, one person (miner) is elected.
+This person obtains permission to feed transactions into the blockchain, blockchain executes them, and rewards the miner with some coins.

 So, what is the problem with this process, and why can't it be scaled?
-The problem is , that the algorithm to create the chain of blocks requires that only one page of the ledger (block) is written at a time.
-It doesn't matter how many nodes does network the network contains, 1 million or 10, only one can write.
+The problem is, that the algorithm to create the chain of blocks requires that only one page of the ledger (block) is written at a time.
+It doesn't matter how many nodes the network contains, 1 million or 10, only one can write.

-Imagine a person (Mr. Blockchain) sitting at the desk, and writing transactions.
-And then, imagine a line of a million people, who want to make a transaction.
-This is how Ethereum's scalability problem looks like, in layman terms.
-Now, this person, Mr. Blockchain, is the only one who can write transactions, and distribute the money between accounts.
+Imagine a person, (Mr. Blockchain), sitting at desk writing transactions.
+Then, imagine a line of one million people, wanting to make a transaction.
+This is what Ethereum's scalability problem looks like, in layman terms.
+Now, Mr. Blockchain, is the only one who can write transactions, and distribute the money between accounts.
 His position is permanent and he cannot be fired.
-If you dismiss Mr. Blockchain (i.e replace it with another technology), you are at risk to lose your money because the guy who is going to take his place is not yet know as reliable.
+If you dismiss Mr. Blockchain (i.e. replace it with another technology), you risk losing your money, because the person who replaces him, is not yet known as reliable.

-Even if those millions of people make private agreements on how they are going to distribute their money between them (i.e. Lightning network, Raiden or Plasma), they will have to join to the other people standing in line, to be attended by the Mr. Blokchain at some point in time.
-So, no, you can't escape from Mr Blockchain's monopoly, he is the only one who can touch our money, and he is always working alone.
-You can improve Mr Blochain's strength, give him superabilities to write more transactions per second, and you can accelerate his work by fine tuning the process, but this won't be enough to scale infinitely.
-Mr Blockchain is already working at the speed of light, but even this is not enough to attend everyone's request.
-If you could put many Mr. Blockhchains to write ledger pages, then you would have scaled blockchain technology infinitely, but since every next page depends on the previous one, there is no way to speed it up.
+Even if those millions of people make private agreements on how they are going to distribute their money (i.e. Lightning network, Raiden or Plasma), they will have to join the other people standing in line, to be attended by the Mr. Blokchain at some point in time.
+So, no, you can't escape from Mr. Blockchain's monopoly, he is the only one who can touch our money, and he always works alone.
+You can improve Mr. Blockhain's strength, give him superabilities to write more transactions per second, and you can accelerate his work by fine tuning the process, but this won't be enough to scale infinitely.
+Mr. Blockchain is already working at the speed of light, but even this is not enough to attend everyone's request.
+If you were able to create multiple Mr. Blockhchains to write ledger pages, then you would have scaled blockchain technology, infinitely, but since each subsequent page depends upon the previous one, there is no way to speed it up.

 The process of creating the blockchain is serial by design, and it can't be parallelized without destroying the integrity of the system.
 This is why blockchains can't be scaled.
-Anyone who is saying that he is going to create a scalable blockchain algorithm is going to be severely judged if he doesn't deliver.
-Anyone who is saying that he is going to scale blockchain by off-chain transfers, is taking on a big responsibility for experimenting with user's money on an unknown and yet untested technology which, by the way, can not call itself blockchain anymore.
+Anyone, who is saying that he is going to create a scalable blockchain algorithm is going to be severely judged if he doesn't deliver.
+Anyone who is saying that he is going to scale blockchain by off-chain transfers, is taking on a big responsibility by experimenting with user's money on an unknown and yet untested technology which, by the way, cannot call itself blockchain anymore.

-In this article we are not going to enter the debate about proposed solutions to scale Ethereum.
-We just wanted to point out, that scaling blockchains is a huge problem, and it is not as easy as it appears to be.
-If you want to review how is this debate developing, check the References section at the bottom of this article.
-Some of the authors even posted a mathematical proof, of why scaling transactions with off-chain network won't work as a peer to peer network, but this subject is out of the scope of this article.
+In this article, we are not going to enter the debate about proposed solutions to scale Ethereum.
+We just wanted to point out, that scaling blockchains is a huge problem, and it is not as easy as it appears.
+If you want to review how this debate is developing, check the References section at the bottom of this article.
+Some of the authors have even posted mathematical proof, as to why scaling transactions with and off-chain network won't work as a peer to peer network, but, this subject is outside of the scope of this article.

 So, now that we know that blockchain's scalability is limited by the algorithm itself, how are we going to solve this problem?
 The same way it was solved back in the 90s when desktop computers started spreading around the world.
 Those computers were 16, 32, 100 Mhz in speed, and they were very slow, pretty much like Ethereum's Virtual Machine right now.
 So, how did people at that time increase computing capacity?
 They invented computer clustering!

-The first cluster was built by some employees of NASA, and it was called the Beowulf Cluster.
+The first cluster was built by employees of NASA, and was called the Beowulf Cluster.
 They connected commodity-grade computers to a network, and provided software to execute tasks in parallel.
-This idea evolved into something, that today we call HPC (High Performance Computing) and now it's being used to create supercomputers , systems composed of many commercial grade computers connected together and executing different tasks, usually for scientific research.
+This idea evolved into something, that today we call HPC (High Performance Computing) and it is now being used to create supercomputers , systems composed of many commercial grade computers connected together and executing different tasks, usually for scientific research.

-So, how exactly will AfterEther solve blockchain scalability problem by clustering?
+So, how exactly will AfterEther solve the blockchain scalability problem by clustering?

 This is how:

-We are going to run many networks of Ethereum.
+We are going to run multiple networks of Ethereum.

-And we are going to call this method Blockchain Clustering, or Currency Clustering as an alternative non-technical term.
+We're going to call this method, Blockchain Clustering, or Currency Clustering, as an alternative non-technical term.

 A peer to peer network working with a single blockchain will be called currency-node in our cluster.

-Right now the instance #1 of our currency has been already set up, it is called AfterEther (or AfterEther currency-node #1).
+Right now, the instance #1 of our currency has been already set up, it is called AfterEther (or AfterEther currency-node #1).
 As the network is not yet congested, no action is required.
-The execution of transactions is fast.
-But as soon as users will complain about transaction fees, we are going to launch a totally new blockchain, and it is going to be the currency-node AfterEther #2.
+The current execution of transactions is fast.
+But, as soon as users begin to complain about transaction fees, we are going to launch a totally new blockchain, and it is going to be the currency-node AfterEther #2.

 Why do we have to put end of life on the blockchain?
 Because blockchains become larger and larger over time and